 Web sociology and economics:

-Note - the first description includes a criticism of the Yahoo Directory, which is expanded upon later in the document.
-The authors say the Directory does a great job of removing dead links, and a terrible job of identifying links where the pages are still alive but may have changed purposes, or are significantly outdated.
+Note – the first description includes a criticism of the Yahoo Directory, which is expanded upon later in the document.
+The authors say the Directory does a great job of removing broken links, and a terrible job of identifying links where the pages are still alive but may have changed purposes, or are significantly outdated.
 Now that at least two of the inventors work with Yahoo, it might be interesting to see if that has changed much.